bckwon/bckwon.github.io-hugo/content/publication/clustervision.md

 [header]
-  caption = "Clustervision helps ensure data scientists find the right clustering among the large amount of techniques and parameters available." image = "clustervision_teaser.png"
+  caption = "Clustervision helps ensure data scientists find the right clustering among the large amount of techniques and parameters available." image = "clustervision_teaser.png" video_caption = "In this paper, we introduce a novel visual analytics technique, called Clustervision, that helps users explore clustering results from various clustering techniques and parameters.
+Clustervision helps ensure data scientists find the right clustering among the large amount of techniques and parameters available."

 +++